 In 2016 she painted illustrations for ‘Dingo’ written by Claire Saxby and published by walker Books Australia in April 2018.
 In 2017 she completed illustrations in watercolour for Waru by Paul Harris and published by Ventura Press.
 She is currently working on illustrations for her second childrens book for Walker Books.

-Tannya Harrick’s exhibition Shifting draws its energy from the fresh perspective that moving countries can bring to an artist’s eye.
-The work is inspired by her strong connection to New Zealand, having lived between Wellington, Sydney and more recently Auckland for periods of time over the past 16 years.
+Tannya Harrick’s 2018 exhibition Shifting drew its energy from the fresh perspective that moving countries can bring to an artist’s eye.
+The work was inspired by her strong connection to New Zealand, having lived between Wellington, Sydney and more recently Auckland for periods of time over the past 16 years.

-The opalescent black sand of New Zealand’s dramatic west coast is inspiration for her new artworks where we are taken on a sensory journey of contrasts.
+The opalescent black sand of New Zealand’s dramatic west coast was inspiration for her artworks where we are taken on a sensory journey of contrasts.
 The heat of the sand against the sharp cool breezes and where the baby blue green sea meets a Paynes Grey sky.
 You can almost smell the peaty, salty coast.
-The contrast between the West and East coastal landscape is also evident in this new body of work.

 ‘Aotearoa, rugged individual